How configure and use external Tax Engine calculation in S/4HANA Cloud

 As soon as the status of this Integration flow is configured as “Started” , if check the “Endpoints” you will see the URL that you need to inform in the S/4HANA Cloud in the Communication Arrangements.
 Copy this URL to use it in the S/4HANA Cloud communication configuration:

-Go to the main screen in the BTP Cockpit, and in the web browser, go to the Connection secure, Security and doucle-click in the Certificate to view the Certificate.
-Export it to register it in the S/4HANA Cloud :
+To export the Certificate of the BTP Tenant or Tax Engine Service website, go to the main screen in the corresponding site and in the web browser, go to the Connection secure, Security and doucle-click in the Certificate to view the Certificate.
+Export it to register it in the S/4HANA Cloud or in the Integration suite.

 Don’t forget to export and import all the certificate tree from BTP in the Trusted Certificates in the S/4HANA Cloud.